This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 The two best views over Copenhagen can be found at these towers.
 I have added both in the same category since you may find it unnecessary to visit both, but if you love a good view, they do offer different views over the city.

 Rundetaarn – translated into “the round tower” is the iconic tower most people tend to visit.
 Conveniently, it is located along a side street off Strøget (on Købmagergade).
 Entrance to the tower costs 40 DKK for adults (15+) and it includes a visit to an exhibition, as well as of course beautiful views.
 If you want some more information regarding a visit, click here.
-Personally growing up in Denmark, I prefer Rundetaarn as it is simply iconic, and no trip to Copenhagen is complete without a stop here.
-Simply the walk up is an experience in itself as there are barely any stairs.
+While I personally love Rundetaarn as I came here often as a child many tourists may find it underwhelming.
+The view is beautiful but closed off with a fence so it is difficult to fully enjoy the views.
+If you’re looking for incredible views then I have to suggest Vor Frelsers Kirke instead!

 On the other hand, if you like going to ‘lesser known’ places, then Vor Frelsers Kirke – translated into “Our Saviour’s Church” is for you.
 Located in Chritianshavn, this church is a bit outside the city center.
 However, Christianshavn is an amazing area (more on that in my other Copenhagen blog post) to walk around in.
 The entrance is more expensive as adult tickets cost 65 DKK, although it offers an arguably more exciting climbing experience.
 To get to the top, you must actually climb and spiral staircase located on the exterior of the church.
 In addition, the view here offers a more panoramic perspective of the city, as well as views over the canal.
-You can find more information here.
+In addition, if you have the Copenhagen Card then entrance is free – making it an absolute must see in Copenhagen!

 Possibly the one ‘food’ Denmark is most famous for is the Danish pastry, or as it is called here, “Wienerbrød”.
 There are bakeries around every corner in this city, open from around 7 AM.
 Traditionally, Danes eat these pastries on special occasions or on Sundays.
 Usually, Sunday mornings are spent eating fresh bread rolls called “morgenbrød” (morning bread) with all kinds of spreads, and a few pastries on the side.
 You can either join this tradition during your visit or simply indulge in a delicious pastry at any time of the day.

 Wienebrød is a big deal here, and there are some specialty bakeries where you can get a fancier pastry that also comes with a larger price tag.
-If this is your thing, make sure to check out either Umiddelbar, Juno the Bakery, or Meyers Bageri.
+If this is your thing, make sure to check out either Hart, Juno the Bakery, Buka Bakery, or Meyers Bageri.

 For my fellow vegans, don’t worry, there are also some options for you to enjoy traditional Danish pastries.
 Det Rene Brød has many vegan options, mostly including traditional pastries, and they are amazing.
 If you’re staying by Nørreport and you don’t feel like going all the way to one of their stores, there is also Landbageriet with mostly only vegan pastries and even some gluten-free ones.